-For most people who take cannabidiol products, they experience no adverse side effects.
-But a small minority have reported: fatigue, changes in appetite, and diarrhea.
+For most people who take cannabidiol products, they experience no adverse side effects, but a small minority has reported: fatigue, changes in appetite, and diarrhea.

 Another consideration is the possible interaction between CBD molecules and an enzyme in the human body, which is part of the cytochrome complex.
 This enzyme helps the liver to break down toxins in our diet.
 As a precaution, CBD products should be used with caution by those with liver problems.